Endogen/lamden-python-dev/README.md

 - Check the examples if you want to create your own NFT tokens

+### Client Implementation

+Lamden doesn't provide an official Python client implementation.
+There is [lampy](https://github.com/Lamden/lampy) but it's out of date and you shouldn't use it anymore.
+But you can surely take a look to understand how to build a client.
+In the end the `lamden` module is all you need and you can build on top of that.

+If you need to interact with the [Masternode API](https://docs.lamden.io/docs/develop/blockchain/masternode_api) or the [Block Explorer API](https://github.com/Lamden/block-explorer-api/blob/master/api/state/config/routes.json) then you can easily write your own client or you can take a look at [this implementation here](https://github.com/Endogen/tgbf-lamden/blob/master/tgbf/lamden/api.py).

 ### Generate key pair

 The Lamden protocol uses [ED25519](https://ed25519.cr.yp.to/) for cryptographic keys and the [PyNaCl](https://pynacl.readthedocs.io/en/stable/) library for the specific Python bindings of the original C code.
 If you just want to be able to generate valid key pairs then it's enough to install the `pynacl` module: